 What is Tooth Erosion?

-Tooth erosion is the deterioration of protective outer layer (enamel), exposing dentines underneath, which may lead to pain and sensitivity.
+Tooth erosion is the deterioration of the protective outer layer (enamel), exposing the dentine underneath, which may lead to pain and sensitivity.
 Also known as acid or dental erosion, it is caused due to acidic pH in the mouth.
-It leads to weakened teeth and less structural stability in bite.
+It leads to weakened teeth and less structural stability in a bite.

 - Gastrointestinal problems.

 - Concurrent use of medications like aspirin, antihistamines.

 - Enamel erosion can also be inherited.